Solobay: Voter ID Goes from Bad Idea to Embarrassment

 While the state’s top election official testified under oath that 99 percent of voters had proper ID, her department was mailing three quarters of a million letters to registered voters warning them that they may be disqualified from this year’s election, Solobay said.
 They included a state representative who has served in the Legislature for more than 20 years.

-The news comes just more than a month after the governor signed a budget that cut millions of dollars from human service programs that support community programs for Pennsylvanians with mental and physical disabilities.
+The news comes just more than a month after the that cut millions of dollars from human service programs that support community programs for Pennsylvanians with mental and physical disabilities.

 “The administration can’t find the money to help the disabled while it’s blowing millions playing Keystone Cops with the elections,” Solobay said.